IrishTechCommunity/irishtechcommunity.github.io/codeofconduct.md

 #### The following is not allowed:

-- Any content which is not in keeping with the Code of Conduct.
+- Any content which is not in keeping with the Code of Conduct
-- Blatantly sexual content (pornography, nudity, etc.)
+- Blatantly sexual content *(pornography, nudity, etc.)*
-- Misogyny, ableism, sexism racism, nationalist insults etc.
+- Misogyny, ableism, sexism, racism, nationalist insults, etc.
-- Personal abuse.
+- Defamation, personal abuse or any other type of abuse, harassment, stalking, threatening content or any content that would otherwise violate the rights of others
-- Links to anything which would break the rules if posted directly.
+- Links to anything which would break the rules if posted directly
+- Misdirection or deceiving links *(such as to sites which hijack the browser, rickroll, etc.)*
+- Anything illegal
-- Posting any private phone numbers.
+- Posting any private phone numbers, or any personal contact information with explicit prior authorisation of that person
-- Advocating criminality or violence.
+- Advocating criminality or violence
-- Trolling (A 'troll' is someone who posts controversial, inflammatory or off-topic messages with the primary intent of provoking other users.
-These users should be reported to admins immediately.)
+- Trolling *(A 'troll' is someone who posts controversial, inflammatory or off-topic messages with the primary intent of provoking other users.
+These users should be reported to admins immediately.)*
-- Posting libellous material.
+- Posting libellous material
-- Misdirection or deceiving links (such as to sites which hijack the browser, rickroll, etc.).
-- Anything illegal.
-- Defame, abuse, harass, stalk, threaten or otherwise violate the rights of others.
-- Identify or speculate as to the identity of any pseudonymous user. *The exception to this being Admins ruling out users who have already been banned using a different username*
+- Identifying or speculating as to the identity of any pseudonymous user. *(The exception to this being admins, where necessary for the safe moderation and administration of the community.)*
 - Soliciting passwords or personally identifying information for commercial or unlawful purposes
 - Posting content in respect of any matter that is currently before the courts
-- Posting Spam of any description.
+- Posting spam of any description
+- Posting or soliciting any members, including inviting members to use a service, sign up for anything, subscribe, or join any events or similar, excepting:
-- Posting or soliciting any members for anything outside of #selfpromo (when it's to do with any product or service that you or your company are now producing/marketing).
-Posting job adverts for your company is also acceptable in #jobs.
+  - #selfpromo *(for posts related to a product or service that you or your company are now producing/marketing)*
+  - #jobs *(for posting of job adverts for your company or employer)*
   - For charity efforts, ask in #admin first
-- Posting "affiliate links" (where someone clicking the link can result in a reward) in any channel.
+- Posting "affiliate links" *(where someone clicking the link can result in a reward)* in any channel
 - Posting links without comment.
-Discussion comes from differing view points - if you're posting a link, please comment on why you're posting it, or what you find interesting about it.
+Discussion comes from differing view points.
+If you're posting a link, please comment on why you're posting it, or what you find interesting about it.
-- Posting URL shortener links - we cannot confirm that these links are safe, so please post the full expanded link instead
+- Posting URL shortened links - as we cannot confirm that these links are safe.
+Please post the full expanded link instead
-- Posting or soliciting any members to contribute to or take part in any survey.
+- Posting or soliciting any members to contribute to or take part in any survey
-- Ignoring Admins requests to cooperate.
+- Ignoring requests by admins or moderators to cooperate

 # Harassment